eqDeveloper/meme-maker-simple/README.md

 # meme-maker-simple
-This is a simple meme maker.
+This is a simple meme maker exercise.